yabdabs/netdev-yaba-version-react/README.md

 # NetDev.me

-Heroku deployment coming soon
 -------------------------------------
-Community For Developer and Companies.
+## Community For Developer and Companies.
 This Project is still under development!
 -------------------------------------
+#### Heroku deployment coming soon

 ### Login/ Sign Up page.
 Below the user creates an account and clicks the sign up button